 So, other than having the power of verbal communication, what else can we do the best?
 We can’t fly on our own volition, like the birds and some insects do.
 We can’t breathe underwater unassisted, like the fish and the aquatic mammals.
 As a species, we have relatively very short lifespans, unlike some tortoises and trees that can live for hundreds and thousands of years.
 We’re not the biggest, by any means, but size does not determine superiority anyway.
 I read somewhere that in proportion to his body, a male flea has the largest penis of any living creature.
 We’re not the strongest.
-Even an ant has it over us.
+Even a lowly ant has it over us.

-Animals have built-in defense mechanisms, like horns, armor, poisonous stingers, bites and venom, that can harm us and even kill us, as well as other creatures.
+Animals have built-in defense mechanisms, like horns, armor, claws, poisonous stingers, bites and venom, that can harm us and even kill us, as well as other creatures.
 Other than our limbs and possibly our teeth, we humans usually have to resort to outside tools, weapons and other gear to inflict harm on others.
 We’re not the fastest, all things being relative.
 We’re not the most adaptable.
 A cockroach can live off the glue on a postage stamp for months.
 We are certainly not the most beautiful, by some aesthetic standards.
 Our basic senses are not the most developed.
 Many animals have much better eyesight, hearing and sense of smell than we do, for instance.
 And it’s highly debatable whether we are the most intelligent.

 In fact, with all things considered, I think that your insects are really the most supreme of all living creatures.
 They can fly, they can defy gravity (can you walk up a vertical surface unassisted?), they can swim, they have heightened senses and lethal defenses, they are creative, intelligent, resourceful, incredibly strong, fast, adaptable, and they have big dicks!
 They have also mastered resistance to exposure to the most deadly force known on earth—radiation.
 It’s been said that if (and when) there is a nuclear holocaust, the insects will probably survive it.
 I believe it.